What's the Difference Between Graduation Announcements and Invitations?

 Should I Invite People to My Commencement Ceremony?

-Probably not on your announcement or invitation, since usually, only a small group of close family attend the commencement.
-In fact, many high schools only allow a handful of people to attend the ceremony.
+Probably not on your announcement or invitation, since usually only a small group of close family attend the commencement.

 We’re proud to announce